wistia/publish-branch-to-npm/README.md

 As of `npm@6`, does everything publish would do except actually publishing to the registry.
 Reports the details of what would have been published, see [npm publish docs](https://docs.npmjs.com/cli/v7/commands/npm-publish).

-### commit
+### commit_hash

-The SHA-1 hash of the last commit; this is set automatically and does not need to be provided, but it can be overridden.
+The SHA-1 hash of the commit to publish; this is set automatically and does not need to be provided, but it can be overridden.